api-walker/encrypted_fs/README.md

 ## Security
 - All encryption is done in RAM, so sensitive data will never be written to the disk without being encrypted (if enabled).

 ## Performance

+### Setup
+- multiple files with varying size
+- Encryption: Filename + content

+### Results
 - Original speed:   37 MB/s
-- Speed with full encryption mode: 14 MB/s
+- EncryptedFs:      14 MB/s

 ## Bugs
 - Large files can slow your system.